 My short bio: Yuval Pinter (b.
 1984) is a Research Engineer at Yahoo Labs.
 Yuval graduated from the Adi Lautman Interdisciplinary Program for Outstanding Students at Tel Aviv University with a BSc. in Mathematics and Computer Science and an MA in Linguistics.
-Happily married to Moran, father of Inbal, and owning Kesem.
+Happily married to Moran, father of Inbal and Keren, and owning Kesem.

 Israeli Media Analysis using ML (Ongoing project w/ The Seventh Eye):

 Posts written elsewhere: